asreview/asreview/docs/source/intro/datasets.rst

   iteration of the model will then be based on these decisions and used to predict relevance scores for the unlabelled part of the data.
-- **Simulation**: In the :doc:`ASReview command line interface for simulations<../API/cli/>`, the coluimn containing the labels is used to simulate a systematic review run.
+- **Simulation**: In the :doc:`ASReview command line interface for simulations<../API/cli/>`, the column containing the labels is used to simulate a systematic review run.
   Only records containing labels are used for the simulation, unlabelled records are ignored.

 .. note::